 iOS 12.2 beta 1

 Build number is 16E5181f.
 Developer beta released on January 24.
-Public beta released on January 28.
+Public build released on January 28.

-Here’s a change log of all the new features and updates in this beta.
-This list will be updated with each beta release.
+Here’s a change log of all the new features and updates in this release.
+This list will be updated with each release.

 - HomeKit has support for AirPlay 2 televisions which means that users can add compatible TVs to their iOS Home app